Type: Package

 Description

-Remove a palette file by name, trying across types if necessary.
+Remove a palette JSON file by name, searching across types if needed.

 Usage